REST API reference

-There are a number of different resources within the Couchbase Server and these resources require a different URI/RESTful-endpoint in order to perform an operations:
+There are a number of different resources within the Couchbase Server and these resources require a different URI/RESTful-endpoint in order to perform operations:

 - Server nodes

 - A Couchbase Server instance, also known as a server or server node, is a physical or virtual machine running Couchbase Server.
-Each server node is as a member of a cluster.
+Each server node is a member of a cluster.

 - A cluster is a group of one or more servers and is a collection of physical resources that are grouped together and provide services and a management interface.
 A single default cluster exists for every deployment of Couchbase Server.
 A server node, or instance of Couchbase Server, is a member of a cluster.
 Couchbase Server collects run-time statistics for clusters, maintaining an overall pool-level data view of counters and periodic metrics of the overall system.
 The Couchbase Server REST API can be used to retrieve historic statistics for a cluster.